tsinis/sealed_world/packages/sealed_languages/README.md

 ## Usage

-Use NaturalLanguage class to get information about languages.
-Either construct a new instance directly or with use of the class factory constructors/method fromCode, fromCodeShort, fromName or from any value that class contains (maybeFromValue), or select one from the NaturalLanguage.list constant.
+Use `NaturalLanguage` class to get information about languages.
+Either construct a new instance directly or with use of the class factory constructors/method `fromCode`, `fromCodeShort`, `fromName` or from any value that class contains `maybeFromValue`, or select one from the `NaturalLanguage.list` constant.

 ```dart
  final english = NaturalLanguage.fromCode("Eng");